 - Japanese family law is very different from Australian law, including in relation to child custody and divorce.
 Child abduction issues between Australia and Japan are governed by international law.
 See

-- Travellers visiting for less than 90 days are required to carry their passport at all times.
+- Travellers visiting for less than 90 days must carry their passport at all times.
 Foreigners residing in Japan must always carry their residence card.
 See

 Entry and exit

 If you're visiting Japan for tourism and for less than 90 days as a tourist, for a business trip or conference, or to visit friends and family, you don't need a visa.
 To qualify, you'll need to provide evidence of sufficient funds and an onward/return ticket or confirmed accommodation arrangements.

 Some unscrupulous employment agents entice foreigners to work in Japan without the correct visa.
 If you work while in Japan on a tourist visa, you could be prosecuted.
 See Laws.

 All foreign nationals, including permanent residents of Japan, are photographed and must have their fingerprints electronically scanned on arrival in Japan.
 If you refuse to provide fingerprints or be photographed, you could be denied entry into Japan.
 People under 16 years of age and holders of diplomatic or official visas are exempt.

 Immigration Bureau of Japan prior to your arrival.
 A residence card will be issued upon presentation of the correct landing permission, you’ll receive a residence card, which you must carry with you at all times.
 See

 Japan has strict rules governing the import of medication, and what can be carried into the country for personal use.
 See